-To attend the NAREE Conference in Denver you need to complete these three steps:
+To attend the NAREE Conference in Denver everyone must complete these three steps:

 1. Pay your 2017 dues (if you haven’t already).

-3. Reserve your Hotel in the NAREE room block at either the Brown Palace -- available to all conferees or the Holiday Inn Express -- Journalists only.
-(Or let us know that you’re staying with friends or family.)
+3. Reserve your Hotel in the NAREE room block at either the Brown Palace or Holiday Inn Express -- both hotels are now available to journalists, industry associates and speakers (as of May 23).

-The Brown Palace Hotel and Spa offers 241 distinct guestrooms and suites, pure artesian water from its own well and six unique restaurants and bars.
+The Brown Palace Hotel and Spa offers pure artesian water from its own well and six unique restaurants and bars.

 Mail packages to:

 Name of Hotel Guest

 NAREE Denver Conference Tentative Agenda as of 5/25/17

 Check for Agenda Updates Weekly here on www.naree.org • Schedule subject to change

 Green Room -- Speaker Ready Room -- Highlands Room - 2nd floor Brown Palace side